vpavlenko/django_vagrant/README.md

 ----------

 Install VirtualBox and Vagrant on your host.
-Then clone this repo, setup and launch the virtual dev/prod server with either of three commands
+Then clone this repo, setup and launch the virtual dev/prod server with

-    vagrant up dev  # if you are a developer vagrant up prod  # if you are a deployer vagrant up dev+prod  # if you are just like me
+    vagrant up

-These commands beg Vagrant to download Ubuntu 12.04 and to install all necessary Debian packages and Python libraries into it.
+This command begs Vagrant to download Ubuntu 12.04 and to install all necessary Debian packages and Python libraries into it.
 The installation can last about 15 minutes for the first time.

 The configs are [Vagrantfile](Vagrantfile) and [django_vagrant_core_scripts](django_vagrant_core_scripts)